securing-cloud-applications/dev-ca/README.md

 ## Summary

-By following these steps, you can manage your CA and server certificates effectively, ensuring secure communication for your applications.
+By following these steps, you can manage your CA and server certificates for local development, making local development look more like production.
 These scripts streamline the process of creating, inspecting, trusting, and untrusting certificates, making it easier to maintain a secure environment.